hanss314/TLOW/R6/6/docs.md

 ## Running TLOWScript

 Once you've got some TLOWScript generated, you'll probably want to run it.
-This is also as simple as calling the `tlow6` function.
-Here's a prettier example of the code in the submission:
+This is as simple as calling the `tlow6` function with your code.
+Here's an example using the code from earlier:

 ```py
 tlow6("""This is TLOWScript